 * Modules run either in Semester 1 or Semester 2.
 Particular combinations of modules may not be advisable, especially if all 3 choices were to run in the same semester.

 The masters year is devoted to developing and honing your research skills.
 The central element to help you to achieve competence in research is the research project, which extends over both semesters of the year and which takes up about two thirds of the work effort.
 MSci students negotiate their own project in discussion with staff in the areas that interest them.
 You will join one of our many research groups, providing the fascinating opportunity to experience research first hand and to contribute to current research projects.

 Project work is not limited to the laboratory; some students will do more ecology- based projects involving field work.
-In addition, MSci students take a bespoke module: Research Developments and Funding as well as a module drawn from the specialist modules of the third year.
+In addition, MSci students take a bespoke module: Research Developments and Funding as well as a module drawn from the elective modules of the third year.